 WETINGREDIENTS: Add the melted (and cooled back to room temperature) butter to a large bowl along with the oil, dark brown sugar, pumpkin, eggs, and vanilla.
 Stir until smooth.

 COMBINE: Combine wet and dry ingredients and mix until just combined.
 Do not over mix.
 Use a spatula to scrape all of the dough into the prepared loaf pan.
 Smooth the top.
 Gently sprinkle the 2 tablespoons dark brown sugar over top of the loaf.
 Don't press in the sugar.

-BAKE: Bake for 45-60 minutes or until a toothpick inserted in the center comes out mostly clean or with a couple moist crumbs (not wet).
-My oven generally takes right about 55 minutes.
-Cool the bread, in the pan, for about 10 minutes.
+BAKE: Bake for 50-65 minutes or until a toothpick inserted in the center comes out mostly clean or with a couple of moist crumbs (not wet).
+My oven generally takes right around 60 minutes.
+Cool the bread in the pan for 15 minutes.
 Working slowly and carefully, gently remove the bread by inverting onto a wire cooling rack.
 Allow bread to cool completely before cutting with a sharp serrated bread knife.

 Note: Nutritional information is calculated for one full-sized slice.